4 Reasons to Read Romance Novels: A Review of Lady Bridget’s Diary

+I have a confession: I love to read romance novels.
 I grew up surrounded by my mom’s collection.
-During college exams, I’d visit the podunk town library to rent a giant stack, getting “you go girl” winks from the older lady librarians.
-I’ve been less dedicated to the genre in recent years, but my love for it resurged after meeting Maya Rodale (and quickly bonding over all things romance novels and real life sex).
+During college exams, I’d visit the podunk town library to rent a giant stack, garnering winks from the older librarians.
+I’ve been less dedicated to the genre in recent years, but my love for it resurged after meeting romance author Maya Rodale.
+We quickly bondied over all things media vs real life sex.
+Then I devoured her books.
+Then, I wrote this!
+Read on to learn about the benefits of reading romance novels and the one that brought me back into the fold.

-Hers is Regency romance like you’ve never read before.
+Romance like you’ve never read before

+One of my favourite things about Maya’s works are their modern slant.
 Think: heroine’s with agency (despite her novels being set in the early 19th Century), inclusion of LGBTQ characters, and super steamy sex scenes.

 That’s why I was so excited to read her latest book, Lady Bridget’s Diary.
 It’s based on Bridget Jones’ Diary with a dash of Mean Girls.
-Basically, it’s everything you ever wanted to read in a romance novel.
+Basically, it’s everything I ever wanted to read in a romance novel.

-Here’s the official description:LADY BRIDGET¹S DIARY
+Here’s the official description:

 Lord Darcy is the quintessential Englishman: wealthy, titled, impossibly proper and horrified that a pack of Americans have inherited one of England’s most respected dukedoms.
 But his manners, his infamous self-restraint and better judgment fly out the window when he finds himself with the maddening American girl next door.